Davilopesm/cblol-schedule/README.md

 This application showcases the schedule for the Campeonato Brasileiro de League of Legends (CBLOL) in 2024.

+**Note:** Bloated with unnecessary stuff just to improve Go with serverless learnings.

 ## Features

 - **Games Schedule**: View the date, time, teams, and current wins x loses of each team for each CBLOL game in 2024.